galetaire/cathousing/pages/posts/rainbow.md

 ---
-title: Rainbow model, the housing cycles
+title: Housing cycle indicator, the rainbow model
 date: 2021-08-01
 description: Model to predict real-estate cycles.
 Showing data on the evolution of housing prices (inflation-adjusted), crossed with the demographic curve (rainbow).
 tag: Price, Demography